-- Liaising with identified school staff - Undertaking home visits, either pre-arranged or without notice as considered necessary - Through group work with identified groups of pupils, including initiating TAC where appropriate - Where necessary, instigating legal proceedings on behalf of the academy including parental prosecutions in the Magistrates' Court and applying for Education Supervision Orders through the Family Court - · Initiating contact with parents or carers and undertaking assessments - Planning and reviewing casework - Providing feedback to the school - Offering strategic/policy advice and support in relation to matters of attendance - Supporting the academy in the establishment and management of attendance panels - Supporting the academy in the use of penalty notices and parents contracts within the provisions of the Anti-Social Behaviour Act 2003
+- · Liaising with identified school staff - Use of the ATTEND Framework, where appropriate - Supporting parents/carers in achieving good attendance for their child/ren and maintaining it - Undertaking home visits, either pre-arranged or without notice as considered necessary - Through group work with identified groups of pupils and collecting individual voice of the child. - Where necessary, instigating legal proceedings on behalf of the school including parental prosecutions in the Magistrates' Court and applying for Education Supervision Orders through the Family Court - Initiating contact with parents or carers and undertaking assessments, initiating TAC where appropriate. - Planning and delivering SAP (School Attendance Panel) meetings with parents/carers - Providing feedback to the Headteacher and any other staff members where necessary - Offering strategic/policy advice and support in relation to matters of attendance, any changes to be made - Advises the Headteacher when to issue fixed-penalty notices